NIRCam Grism Time-Series Observations of GJ 436b

 GJ 436 is an M2.5 dwarf star located 10 pc away, so it is bright in the near infrared (NIR), with K = 6.1 mag (Vega).
 It hosts the planet GJ 436 b, which has a mass and radius similar to Uranus and Neptune (22 ME and 4.2 RE) and a zero-albedo equilibrium temperature of 700 K. If in chemical equilibrium, its atmosphere would have relatively high CH4 and relatively low CO and CO2 molecular mixing ratios.
 However, Stevenson et al. (2010) interpreted the Spitzer 3.6 and 4.5 µm photometric secondary eclipse data to find the reverse to be true, suggesting significant non-equilibrium atmospheric chemistry.

-We now describe NIRCam GTO grism time series observations over 2.4–5.0 µm that will be made to investigate this puzzle further.
+NIRCam GTO grism time-series observations over 2.4–5.0 µm will be made to investigate this puzzle further.
 This spectral region covers features of H2O, CH4, CO2, and CO and will be much more diagnostic than the existing Spitzer photometry.
 Covering this entire wavelength range will require observations of two secondary eclipses, one with the F322W2 filter + Long-wavelength (LW) grism and one with the F444W filter + LW grism.
-All time-series grism observations are conducted with Module A using GRISMR, which is dispersed across detector columns.
-We plan to obtain scientific data for a total of 2T14 each visit (T14 = total transit duration), with equal time spent during and before / after the secondary eclipse.
+All time-series grism observations are conducted with module A using GRISMR, which is dispersed across detector columns.
+The plan is to obtain scientific data for a total of 2T14 each visit (T14 = total transit duration), with equal time spent during and before/after the secondary eclipse.

-The list of star and planet parameters we adopt for this program is as follows (Simbad, Exoplanet catalog, Torres et al 2008):
+The list of star and planet parameters adopted for this program is as follows (Simbad, Exoplanet catalog, Torres et al 2008):

 • RA = 11h42m11s.09 Dec = +26d42m23s.66 (J2000)